What is the Royal Academy of Dance (RAD)?

 - Encourage creativity, artistic potential and technical skills.

 - The impetus to achieve their personal best.

 - Challenge students understanding of the work, and test knowledge in relation to level.

 - Award students' progress and achievements that are accredited by the United Kingdom’s Qualifications and Curriculum Authority (QCA)

 The Sarasota Ballet School has the distinction of being one of only three ballet schools in Florida to be affiliated with a professional ballet company, and the only professional school in FL to offer RAD training as well.
-Marlena Abaza, Head of the Middle Division is a Registered RAD Teacher and prepares the students for the examinations.
-Since 2012, we have had a 100% success rate for RAD examinations and we will continue to offer this for the Children’s and Middle School Divisions.
+Sue Peterson, Head of the Children's Program is a Registered RAD Teacher and prepares the students for the examinations.
+Since 2012, we have had a 100% success rate for RAD examinations and we will continue to offer this for Pre-Primary and Primary levels of the Children's Program and all levels of The Sarasota Ballet School.
 The objective of both the RAD and The Sarasota Ballet School is to build a strong and solid foundation of classical ballet.